 We recently announced that we achieved carbon neutrality for 2021.
 This is a goal we have been striving towards and our shift to a remote-first workforce enabled us to accelerate our timeline.
 Since 2019, Blackbaud has reduced its global real estate footprint by 50%, energy emissions to run office space by 63% and employee commute emissions by 75%.
 With a multi-pronged climate strategy, Blackbaud is focused on reducing emissions, using energy efficiently and investing in environmental projects for a more sustainable future.
-We will share more about our ESG strategy on our Corporate Social Responsibility website, which we expect to launch this quarter.
+We shared more about our ESG strategy on our Corporate Social Responsibility website during the second quarter.
 Our mission driven culture has been in our DNA since inception and is very attractive in a competitive labor market.
 We continue to foster a diverse and inclusive environment focused on employee engagement and connectedness with our remote-first workforce strategy.
-For example, of our most recent hires, nearly 67% have come from historically under-represented groups.
 We have a significant role to play in driving advances in the social good space, and we are proud of the strong corporate culture we have built and continue to cultivate in today's environment.